Health minister tells Germans: Get vaccinated or get COVID | Health

 Bavaria's conservative governor, Markus Soeder, said Monday that he favors mandatory vaccines for all, too.

+“There is no decision about this now and it wouldn't be taken by this government anymore,” Steffen Seibert told reporters in Berlin.

+A centre-left coalition of three parties is expected to finalise negotiations on forming a government in early December.

-The southern state has seen the second-highest infection rates lately, behind Saxony to the northeast.
+Bavaria, which required all citizens to get vaccinated against smallpox in 1807, currently has the second-highest COVID-19 infection rates behind Saxony to the northeast.
 The doctors' association there said Saxony needs to prepare for a system of triage to manage the few remaining ICU beds in the state.

 Gernot Marx, the head of Germany's intensive care association DIVI, said many hospitals in hard-hit regions have begun postponing scheduled surgery.